 We have seen plenty of pitchers return from Tommy John surgery and be the same as they once were, or in some cases, better.
 Paddack has more in the tank, and his fastball velocity can surely improve to consistently sit at 94-96 mph.
 His changeup, already an advanced pitch, can and will become elite if Paddack can get a better feel to it.
 His curveball will just need to be thrown more so he can become confident in himself to throw it consistently, and especially for strikes.
 This gives Chris Paddack the potential to have three major league-ready pitches by the time that he finishes his 2018 campaign.

 The biggest concern for Chris Paddack is if he can stay healthy.
-Obviously his elbow injury will always loom with him and cause many evaluators and developers to second guess Paddack because the potential for him to get hurt is clearly there.
+Obviously his elbow injury will always loom over him and cause many evaluators and developers to second-guess Paddack because the potential for him to get hurt is clearly there.
 I think that the Padres did a great job having Paddack sit the entirety of the 2017 campaign (despite some bullpen sessions late in the year) in hopes that he can be at full health for 2018.
 The organization will slowly ease him back into the grind that is professional baseball and we should see Paddack pitching every five days sooner rather than later.

 The upside for this kid is tremendous.
 He really has the talent and the stuff to be a very successful pitcher at every level, including the big leagues.
 Things will take time, however, especially with as serious of an injury as he suffered.
 However, Paddack should be able to start 2018 on a good note and continue to impress scouts and fans like he was before.
 Keep an eye open for Chris Paddack next season as he is an incredible talent that should not be forgotten about.